Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 toc_sticky: true
 ---

-Securing access to your site is one thing, but securing access to the source of your site is equally important.
+Securing access to your site is important, but securing access to the source of your site is often equally important.

 In this article I will walk you through setting up a Linux Web App with secure, network-isolated access to the container registry.
 The scenario is intentionally kept simple to focus on the architecture and configuration.